An Act relating to the preservation and use of archival resources, and for related purposes.

 Provides Links to downloads of the Commonwealth of Australia Constitution Act in various formats.

 The de facto property regime brings property and spousal maintenance matters for separating de facto couples within the federal family law regime under the Family Law Act 1975.
-This means that separating de facto couples in most states and territories can access the Family Law Courts for property and spousal maintenance matters.

 The export of goods and technologies designed or adapted for use by armed forces, or that can be used in the production of defence related goods and services is subject to control under the Customs (Prohibited Export) Regulations, Regulation 13E.
 All items subject to control are listed in the Defence and Strategic Goods List (DSGL)